rahma321/heavy-weather-sailing/content/post/digital-colenso/index.md

 ---
-title: "I joy the age to come will think with me"
+title: I joy the age to come will think with me
 subtitle: The Colenso Project 2012-2015

 # Summary for listings and search engines